Kempo/flask-heroku-test/README.md

-# a heroku flask project repo test
+# a heroku flask test repo
+to be intended for a bug-testing environment for Cal-SMS.